 Why is it important to plant native?

-Native plants have evolved alongside local soils, climates, and pollinators, making them low-maintenance, drought-tolerant, and beneficial to the environment.
+Native plants here in Oklahoma have evolved to thrive within our local conditions and alongside our native pollinators, making them easy to grow and beneficial to the environment.
 They provide essential food and habitat, while also improving soil health and preventing erosion.
 Unlike non-native and invasive species, which disrupt ecosystems and offer little ecological value, native plants work with nature, not against it.

 Beyond their ecological benefits, native plants can also be beautifully ornamental.
 Many species feature vibrant flowers, unique textures, and striking seasonal color changes, making them perfect for landscaping, formal gardens, and even HOA-compliant designs.
 With thoughtful selection, native plants can be both visually stunning and ecologically responsible, proving that a sustainable landscape doesn’t have to sacrifice aesthetics.

-For thousands of years, fire and bison shaped this vast ecosystem, deep-rooted plants held the soil together, and fed generations of humans, wildlife and pollinators.
-It was a world alive with movement, sound, and resilience - one of the most diverse ecosystems on the planet.
-A land that, even now, holds more biodiversity than the Amazon rainforest.
-Beneath the surface, beneath the endless sky, life flourishes - hidden, intricate, and deeply connected.
-From towering grasses to delicate blooms, from soil microbes to soaring raptors, this prairie is a masterpiece of ecological complexity.
+For thousands of years, the tallgrass prairie was shaped by the plants and animals who called it home.
+Deep-rooted plants warded off dust storms, and fed generations of humans, wildlife and pollinators.
+It was a world alive with movement, sound, and resilience.
+One of the most diverse ecosystems on the planet.
+A land that, even today, holds more biodiversity than the Amazon rainforest.
+The prairie continues to be a masterpiece of ecological complexity.

 And yet, we have erased it.
 Today, less than 4% of the original tallgrass prairie remains.
-What was once an unbroken sea of grass, rich with life, has been plowed under, replaced by endless rows of crops and housing additions.
+What was once an unbroken sea of grass that stretched from Canada to Mexico, rich with life, has been plowed under, replaced by crops and housing additions.
 Most of it has been converted to farmland, now known as "America’s breadbasket."
-The prairie, once stretching to the horizon, has been reduced to fragments isolated patches clinging to existence in a world that has forgotten them.
+The prairie, once stretching to the horizon, has been reduced to fragments, isolated patches clinging to existence in a world that favors profit.
 The grasses that once pulled carbon from the sky are disappearing.
-The butterflies, the birds, the life that depended on them - vanishing.
+Not only that, but the butterflies, birds, and wildlife that depend on them are disappearing too.

 By planting native species, you’re not just filling a garden.
-You’re restoring a world.
+You’re restoring what used to thrive.
 You’re giving life back to a land that has given so much.
-You’re reviving an ecosystem - one plant at a time.
+You’re reviving an ecosystem, one garden at a time.

 Pollinators